NadiaSofia/Co-reference-Resolution-for-PT-and-ES/README.md

   - The model is prepared to do word embeddings post-processing through PCA Projection, D=3.
 Arg --pca in conllparser.py default to 0, can be changed.
   - The model is also prepared to read other Portuguese and Spanish corpora, namely from Data Augmentation, as long as their names end in "-PT" ou "-ES", respectively.
   - The model is prepared to do mention detection.
-Arg --gold_mentions in conllparser.py default to 0, can be changed.
+Arg --gold_mentions in conllparser.py default to 1, can be changed.
   - The model is prepared to run in a monolingua scenario.
-Args --pt and --es to 0 or 1 according to the language to train, --crosslingual to 0
+Args --pt and --es in conllparser.py to 0 or 1 according to the language to train, --crosslingual in conllparser.py to 0

 Optimizd Model:
   - Contains an adaptation of NeuralCoref for Portuguese and Spanish.